zdu-strong/transparent-republic/README.md

 # Getting Started

-This design for the Transparent Republic system was co-developed with ChatGPT (Aeris), as part of a public thought experiment to explore future governance structures.
+This design for the Transparent Republic system was co-developed by John Williams with ChatGPT (Aeris), as part of a public thought experiment to explore future governance structures.

 # transparent-republic